 Later you will get a chance to visit the famous James Bond Island.
 The movie is old, but the location is unique.
 Most of the time, you will have lunch at Koh Panyi, usually seafood, an amazing village built entirely on stilts.
 Exploring the wooden maze of walkways of the village after lunch is worth it.

-If you travel with friends or if you can afford it, the best way to explore the many wonders of Phang Nga is it rent a small private cruise.
+If you travel with friends or can afford it, the best way to explore the many wonders of Phang Nga is to rent a small private cruise.
 Glide from island to island in the comfort of your private deck with a drink in your hand, have a picnic on a small island beach and visit the popular spot before other tours arrive.

 Day 3 and 4 – Spend a night on an Island